subframe7536/sqlite-wasm/README.md

 #### IndexedDB

-use `wa-sqlite-async.wasm`, larger than sync version, better compatibility
+use IDBBatchAtomicVFS with `wa-sqlite-async.wasm`, larger than sync version, better compatibility

 ```ts
 import { useIdbStorage } from '@subframe7536/sqlite-wasm/idb'